mahrang/Concurrent-Traffic-Simulation/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./traffic_simulation`.

+To change the map from Paris to NYC, change Paris to NYC in createTrafficObjects_Paris in line 126 of TrafficSimulator-Final.cpp.